3 dead, 6 in hospital after train derails in Scotland

 Bowie added that the water had receded and it was unclear if flooding was connected to the derailment.

-“I don’t think speculation is helpful at this stage,″ he said.
-“We obviously don’t know why the derailment took place, but obviously we have suffered terrible weather here.”
+“We obviously don’t know why the derailment took place, but obviously we have suffered terrible weather here,” he said.

 Serious train accidents are rare in the U.K. The country’s last fatal derailment was in 2007.